psilons/pypigeonhole-build/README.md

 ![License](https://anaconda.org/psilons/pypigeonhole-build/badges/license.svg)

-This is a Python SDLC tool to shorten the time we spend on SDLC without sacrificing quality.
+This is a simple Python SDLC tool to shorten the time we spend on SDLC without sacrificing quality.
 It does so by hard-coding certain flexible parts (convention over configuration).
 Flexibility could lead to confusion and low efficiency because there is